Kong/kongponents/docs/guide/theming.md

 # Theming

-You can override or "theme" some parts of components by setting [CSS Custom Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) in your `:root: {}` tag.
+You can override or "theme" some parts of components by setting corresponding [CSS Custom Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) in your `:root: {}` tag.

 Take a look at individual components to see what properties are themable.
+Two examples are listed below.

-## Inputs
+## `KInput` Example

 | Variable | Purpose
 |:-------- |:-------